 Corporations have a target market and customer base.
-If your customers are happy with your services or products, they are more likely to repeat you.
-Customer satisfaction analysis is a simple process to assess whether your customers are receiving what they expect and want from your business, product, or service.
+If your customers are happy with your services or products, they will likely repeat you.
+Customer satisfaction analysis is a simple process to assess whether your customers receive what they expect and want from your business, product, or service.
 Precisely, you are determining their level of satisfaction – good, satisfactory, unsatisfactory.

-A common way of assessing customer satisfaction is with a combination of qualitative and quantitative surveys.
+A common way of assessing customer satisfaction is using qualitative and quantitative surveys.
 However, the concept of surveys is also changing and evolving with time.
 Today, rather than spending fortunes on surveys, you can encourage your customers to interact with you on social networks like Facebook and Twitter.
-Open your business page on these leading social networks for better communication with your customers.
+You can open your business page on these leading social networks for better customer communication.

 Image source: Pearanalytics

 A business should aim to attribute a lifetime value to customers.
-Once you do that, you can immediately differentiate between the most valuable customers and the most important ones.
-Customer lifetime value analytics is a process of analyzing how valuable a customer is to your business over an entire lifetime of the long-lasting relationship.
-Rather than focusing on transaction profitability, you should look at how long the customer is likely to stick with you, how often they buy during that relationship period, and thus how valuable they are over a specific time frame.
+Once you do that, you can immediately differentiate between the most valuable and important customers.
+Customer lifetime value analytics is a process of analyzing how valuable a customer is to your business over an entire lifetime of a long-lasting relationship.
+Rather than focusing on transaction profitability, you should look at how long the customer is likely to stick with you, how often they buy during that relationship period, and, thus, how valuable they are over a specific time frame.

-As a result, you can start focusing on the most valuable customers and retain them.
-If done properly, this analysis can potentially identify different ways of increasing the length of a relationship as well as the value of a customer.
-However, the greatest challenge with this module is to find the right formula for the business, as there is no one-size-fits-all.
+As a result, you can start focusing on and retaining the most valuable customers.
+This analysis can identify ways to increase a relationship’s length and customer value if done correctly.
+However, this module’s most significant challenge is finding the right formula for the business, as there is no one-size-fits-all.
 Analytics experts at DoneForYou.com can help.

 Customer segmentation analytics